Rocco04100/nb_from_switch/readme.md

+# INFO

+This has been untested for some time and I have made changes.
+My internship has ended and I no longer have access to enterprise switches to mess around on so I am unable to fully stress test.

 # What it does

 - It will loop through ip's in switches.csv and establish a ssh connection(currently hardcoded user and pass for test environment)